Sarcross/IssuTrack/README.md

 # IssuTrack
 A Java based application to quickly create and track issues.
+This program uses JavaFX and requires Java 8 to function correctly.

 ##Overview